hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deployment/docker-swarm-ec2.md

 ./scripts/deploy/node-one/createChannel.sh
 ```

-This will generate the utilityEmissions channel by executing the script into the client container.
+This will generate the Emissions channel by executing the script into the client container.

 2. On Server A, deploy the CC by running: